AdoraTran-94/Applied-bio/README.md

 # Applied_Bioinformatics BMMB852
 ## Fall 2024 BMMB 852 Applied Bioinformatics Class Coding projects.
-* HW2 contains .txt and .md files for demonstrating data analysis using UNIX command lines and producing results.
+* HW2 contains .txt and .md files to demonstrate data analysis using UNIX command lines and produce results.
 *	HW3 contains a markdown report for Downloading, Generating, and Visualizing GFF files in IGV.
 *	HW4 contains scripts and markdown reports for Scripting and Sequence Ontologies.
 *	HW5 contains a script and a markdown report for Simulating FASTQ files.